12 Information Technology Stocks Moving In Tuesday's After-Market Session - Benzinga

 Losers

-- AppLovin APP stock decreased by 8.87% to $26.42.
-This security traded at a volume of 102.0K shares come close, making up 5.3% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $10.0 billion.
+- Iris Energy IREN stock decreased by 4.57% to $5.65.
+This security traded at a volume of 76.8K shares come close, making up 48.6% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $310.8 million.
+As per the news, the Q3 earnings report came out 4 days ago.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.